Shopify/hydrogen-v1/docs/framework/environment-variables.md

 {% endcodeblock %}

-Environment variables are unavailable within client components.
-If you need to access an environment variable within a client component, pass the variable as a prop from a server component to the client component:
+Environment variables aren't available in client components.
+To access an environment variable within a client component, pass the variable as a prop from a server component to the client component.
+The following is an example:

-{% codeblock file, filename: 'Component.server.jsx' %}
+{% codeblock file, filename: 'component.server.jsx' %}

 ```js
 export default ServerComponent() {